2 (Sat) May 2015

 The chicken was pretty good.
 The skin was a bit too hard/crusty for my taste (at some Korean chicken joints these days, I’ve been noticing that the skin – through some newfangled process/additive – comes out unnaturally hard/crusty, nearly to the point of being breakable).
 But otherwise okay.

 11 (Sat) April 2015

-This is the 5th post to cover two restaurants from different dates.
-I will do this whenever possible to accelerate the completion of TEKREM.
+This post covers two restaurants, same dish, different dates.
+I will do this more often to accelerate the completion of TEKREM.

 Moiza is a Korean pub/restaurant.
 Specializes in variations of fried chicken.
 The name of the place means “let’s get together.”